!! ( watch video after install for configuration tips ) !!

 So you want to install Void Linux, well you’ve come to the right place, so without further ado, let’s get started.

 !!
-NOTE: !! -ALL COMMANDS IN THIS TUTORIAL ARE RUN AS THE ROOT USER, IF YOU ARE NOT ROOT, BE SURE TO EITHER USE SUDO OR CHANGE TO ROOT
+NOTE: !!-ALL COMMANDS IN THIS TUTORIAL ARE RUN AS THE ROOT USER, IF YOU ARE NOT ROOT, BE SURE TO EITHER USE SUDO OR CHANGE TO ROOT

-This section will cover partitioning your drive and adding encryption.
 There are many tools avalable to partition your drive, tools like cfdisk, parted, gparted, gdisk, etc, we will be using fdisk.
-As for encryption, we will be using luks1 since as of the writing of this, grub does not fully support luks2.

-From the command line launch fdisk and point it to the device of your choosing, for this example I will use /dev/sdX. once fdisk is launched with the correct device, we need to create 2 parititons, the following are the selections needed:
+From the command line launch fdisk and point it to the device of your choosing, for this example I will use /dev/sdX.

 fdisk /dev/sdX